Pylons/pyramid_chameleon/docs/index.rst

 Using a master page
 ~~~~~~~~~~~~~~~~~~~

-You can also use macros and slots to create a master page that can be used by all your templates.
-This is very similar to using a macro from another another template but uses the `IBeforeRender` event subscriber to make the macros availlable to any template.
+You can also use macros and slots to create a master page that can be used by
+all your templates.
+This is very similar to using a macro from another
+template but uses the `IBeforeRender` event subscriber to make the macros
+available to any template.

 .. code-block:: python
     :linenos: